I am publishing something new for you guys.

 perspective sketching (this is the end goal).

-I believe there are advantages of starting right away
+I believe there are advantages to starting right away

 with perspective drawing, but I also understand